Stats & Training

 How to Evolve

-Breed with Toxapex to get Mareanie eggs easily from the Water1 egg group.
+Breed with Toxapex to get Mareanie eggs easily using 95 partners from the Water1 egg group.
 Notable egg moves include Haze, Spit Up, Stockpile and 1 more.

 Toxapex's job is getting Toxic Spikes up and staying on the field.
 Black Sludge provides Poison-type passive recovery, Regenerator helps it stick around, and max HP and Defense EVs prioritize longevity.
 Recover keeps it healthy between hits.